KangaRoo1372/webliero/converter/readme.md

 - ZanderZ (for creating LieroM8)
 - Gliptic (for creating LieroKit and inventing Liero Weapon Plugin format)
 - dsds💚[ASS] (for some ideas, testing, adding JSON5 library to the program, fixing bugs and improving the converter a lot)
-- TimV (for some ideas, testing and finding some bugs to fix)
+- TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+07.09.2023 - version 0.53

+- improve the function to calculate WEAPON & ORDER values
+- add the list (printed in the console) of wObjects & nObjects which use WebLiero Extended properties
+- improve functions to recalculate value of blowAway parameter in sObject array (to respect Liero limits)

 04.09.2023 - version 0.52